-Because the tumor was compressing vital structures in the brain that were highly epileptogenic, Dr Dukhi said seizures can occur.
+Because the tumor was compressing vital structures in the brain that were highly epileptogenic, Dr Dukhi said seizures, like Beyonce experienced, can occur.

 He said these kinds of seizures can lead to various levels of unconsciousness and effect changes in the brain stem functions.

 “She suffered a brain stem dysfunction due to compression of the tumor and as such, she had a sudden loss of consciousness post-seizure and she was not able to recover,” Dr Dukhi pointed out.

 The country’s only neurosurgeon explained that from the inception, he advised the family to seek overseas medical treatment since Guyana does not have the capacity to perform such high-risk surgeries.

 Beyonce’s mother, Yonette Clarke, told News Room that the family desperately tried to raise funds to cover the expenses associated with the medical trip.

 After test results a few days ago showed that the tumor was non-cancerous, Yonette thought they had a little more time to save her only daughter’s life.